 JME and JME Trust

-The JME Trust is a UK-based Charitable Company (Limited by Guarantee) whose revenue is entirely derived from income from the JME, which it owns.
+The JME Trust is a UK-based Charitable Company (Limited by Guarantee) whose revenue is entirely derived from income from the Journal of Moral Education, which it owns.
 Its present trustees are Jim Conroy (chair), Neil Ferguson (treasurer), Brian Gates, Michael Reiss, Monica Taylor and Peter Tomlinson.
+They maintain a reciprocal link with both AME and APNME:

 JMET representative to AME: Brian Gates – University of Cumbria, UK